 General economic conditions in Hawaii continue to be healthy, led by a strong tourism industry, relatively low unemployment, rising real estate prices, and an accelerating construction industry.
 In 2013, a record 8.2 million visitors arrived in Hawaii, surpassing the 2012 record of 8.0 million visitors by 2.6%.
 Total visitor spending for 2013 increased by 2.0% compared to the same period in 2012.
 The statewide seasonally-adjusted unemployment rate was 4.5% in December 2013, compared to 6.7% nationally.
 The volume of single-family home sales on Oahu was 4.6% higher in 2013 compared to 2012 and the volume of condominium sales on Oahu was 11.8% higher in 2013 compared to 2012.
-The median price of single-family home sales on Oahu was 4.6% higher sales on Oahu was 4.6% higher sales on Oahu was 4.6% in 2013 and the median price of condominium sales on Oahu was 4.6% higher compared to 2012.
+The median price of single-family home sales on Oahu increased 4.8% in 2013 and the median price of condominium sales on Oahu was 4.6% higher compared to 2012.
 As of December 31, 2013, months of inventory of single-family homes and condominiums on Oahu remained low at approximately 2.7 months and 2.9 months, respectively.
 According to the National Housing Trend Report for December 2013, Honolulu had the third lowest median number of days on the market for housing inventory in the United States.